 Table Dance Challenge

 Designate a particular song for each table.
-Whenever that song plays, the whole table will head to the dance floor to show off their moves.
+Whenever that song plays, the whole table will head to the dance floor to show off their best dance moves.

 He Said, She Said